MrThearMan/graphene-django-extensions/docs/mutations.md

 }
 ```

-For "to_many" relations, the serializer field must be a ListSerializer:
+For `to_many` relations, the serializer field must be a ListSerializer:

 ```python
 class MainSerializer(NestingModelSerializer):
     sub_entry = SubSerializer(many=True)
 ```

-Same logic applies for "to_many" relations, but if the relation is a 'one_to_many' relation,
+Same logic applies for `to_many` relations, but if the relation is a `one_to_many` relation,
-and the relation is updated.
-Any existing related entities that were not included in the request
+and the relation is updated, any existing related entities that were not included in the request
-will be deleted (e.g., `pk=1` could have been deleted here):
+will be deleted (e.g. Sub entity with `pk=1` could have been deleted here):

 ```json
 {